VT AJ Bell Responsible Screened Growth fund

 Objectives:

-The fund aims to make a positive total return when measured over a period of at least five years.
-Over shorter periods the fund may lose value as it invests in securities that can go both up and down in price.
-It looks to achieve this by investing in different assets, with a preference towards riskier investments such as company shares, and a smaller holding in cash and bonds.
-The fund will have a bias towards assets with stronger environmental, social and governance (ESG) characteristics.
+The Fund aims to make a positive return over 5 years by investing with a preference towards riskier assets such as company shares, and a smaller holding in defensive assets such as cash and bonds.
+The Fund will have a bias towards assets that are screened for consistency with a responsible strategy that will exhibit environmental, social and governance (ESG) characteristics.

 Sustainable, Responsible